Jonathan Mance, Baron Mance: Personal life

-He is married to Lady Arden, herself a former Justice of the Supreme Court of the United Kingdom; the two are the first married couple to serve concurrently in the Court of Appeal or consecutively in the Supreme Court.
+He is married to Lady Arden of Heswall, herself a former Justice of the Supreme Court of the United Kingdom; the two are the first married couple to serve concurrently in the Court of Appeal or consecutively in the Supreme Court.
 They have two daughters and a son, Henry, who is the chief features writer of the Financial Times.
 Lord Mance's interests include tennis, languages and music.